onemoonsci/nmrfxprocessordocs/pages/04.structure/01.basics/01.intro/docs.md

 # NMRFx Structure

+Documentation applies to versions 11.1.9 and later.

 NMRFx Structure can be used to generate and analyze macromolecular structures and predict chemical shifts.
 It can be run in two different ways.
 First, if the command is invoked with one of several subcommands (batch, gen, predict, score, summary, super, or train) a predefined mode will be executed.
-Alternatively, one can simply give as an argument a Python (actually Jython) script which will be executed.
+Alternatively, one can simply give as an argument a Python (actually [Jython](http://jython.org)) script which will be executed.
 The script has access to standard Python functions (including the standard Python library) and to specific commands provided by the NMRFx Structure program's Java code.
 The predifined subcommands are listed below along with documentation for usage and an example for demonstration.

     usage: nmrfxs batch|gen|predict|score|summary|super|train|script.py

+[gen][genlink]
+:  Generate a structure consistent with specified topology and restraints

+[batch][batchlink]
+:  Submit multiple invocations of the [gen][genlink] command to generate a family of structures

+[predict][predictlink]
+:  Predict chemical shifts of proteins, RNA and small organic molecules

+[score][scorelink]
+:  Analyze structure files (PDB) for consistency with restraints

+[summary][summarylink]
+:  Summarize violations in the energy reports from a structure calculation

+[super][superlink]
+:   Superimpose structures and report RMS deviations.

+[train][trainlink]
+:   Train chemical shift prediction algorithm.

-## List of subcommands :
+## Subcommands :

-### gen
+### gen [genlink]

 ```
 nmrfxs gen [ -s gen|all|refine ] [ -s seed ] [ -d directory ] [ -r report ] [ projectFile ] [ script.py ]
 ```

 Generate a single structure using data specified in a project file and initializing the random number generator with a specified seed.
 This is useful for testing out the project file before generating a whole family of structures with the batch command.
 An *output* directory will be created if not present.
 After successful execution, the generated PDB and violation files will be written to that directory.
 The output files will have the seed number appended to them (i.e. temp0.pdb, temp0.txt, etc.).
 By default, the *output* directory gets placed in the current directory, however, the relative path to a different directory can be specified using the directory option.
 When debugging a structure generated, it may be useful to view the energy violations for all the constraints specified in the project file.
 To do this, specify the report option.
 This will output constraint violations at prepartion stage into a file named energyDump$seed_prep.txt within the *output* directory.
 Lastly, define torsional angle molecular dynamic procedures in an executable script to replace the builtin annealing protocol.
 If a python script is specified as the last argument of the command, the script will be executed.
 The script can alternatively be placed inside the project file replacing the annealing data block.

+Generating a structure requires specifying the molecular information, restraints and parameters for the rotational dynamics.
+This can be done by specifying a YAML file and/or a NEF file.
+[YAML](https://en.wikipedia.org/wiki/YAML) files are human readable data files that hava a relatively simple structure without a lot of "fluff".
+Project yaml files are described [below][yamllink].

+The protocol used for structure calculation proceeds through a seris of [**stages**][stagelink].
+These stages involve preparation, high temperature dynamics, simulated annealing and low temperature dynamics.
+The stages are predefined in code and have specific values for [Parameters][parameterlink] and [Forces][forcelink].
+The user can adjust any of the parameters in a stage or introduce new stages by adding sections to the [yaml][yamllink] file.

 __Examples__: